Introducing a Composable Customer Data Platform powered by Google BigQuery

 Learn how leading organizations unleash the full potential of their customer data in BigQuery using Hightouch.

-Thanks to rapid innovation in the cloud data warehouse space, a new solution has emerged–offering the ability to transform Google BigQuery into a modern, flexible, and secure CDP.
-By simply integrating Hightouch, the leading Data Activation platform, with BigQuery, organizations unlock a "Composable CDP".
-Doing so provides marketers with the powerful, purpose-built features needed to activate data directly from BigQuery to the tools they use every day.
+Fortunately, thanks to rapid innovation in the cloud data warehouse space, a new, more powerful solution has emerged.
+By integrating Hightouch, the leading Data Activation platform, with Google BigQuery, organizations can unlock a "Composable CDP".
+This modern, flexible, and secure CDP allows marketers to activate data directly from BigQuery to the tools they use every day, providing the powerful, purpose-built features marketing teams need to succeed.

 The Evolution of CDPs